szymon33/dhtmlxgantt/README.md

 3. You can add only tasks but not a project because functionality of milestones, projects and adding custom types has been moved to PRO version (commercial or enterprise editions).

-## Extending dhtmlx default widget configuration
+## Extending dhtmlx default widget

 I have add the following extansions to default library: